GoogleCloudPlatform/storage-sdrs/scripts/provisioning/README.md

  gcloud auth list

 ```

+## Service Account Permissions

-Note, in order to run this CLI, whatever account is active will need the [Service Account Token Creator Role](https://cloud.google.com/iam/docs/service-accounts#the_service_account_token_creator_role) in order to sign JWTs.
+Note, in order to run this CLI, whatever account is active will need several service account permissions.

+1) Cloud Storage access: You must be the Owner or Editor of the project that manages the data transfer.
+This project does not have to be associated with either the source or sink.

+2) Source and sink access: In order for Storage Transfer Service to access the data source and the data sink,
+the service account (SA) must have source permissions and sink permissions.

+3) The SA needs the [Service Account Token Creator Role](https://cloud.google.com/iam/docs/service-accounts#the_service_account_token_creator_role) in order to sign JWTs.

 Please [see](https://cloud.google.com/iam/docs/understanding-service-accounts) for more details on Service Accounts.

 ## Setting up a Python development environment